raymondchan888/sit-cybersecurity-research-group/content/authors/DavidMiguel/_index.md

   - course: PhD (Software Engineering)
     institution: University of Malaga, Spain

+publications:
+- type: Journal Papers
+  items:
+  - Maria del Mar Gallardo and David Sanan.
+Verification of Complex Dynamic Data Tree with Mu-Calculus.
+Automated Software Engineering, 20(4):569 – 612, 2013
+  - Hou Zhe, David Sanan, Liu Yang, Chuen Hoa Koh, and Dong Jin Song.
+An Isabelle/HOL Formalisation of the SPARC Instruction Set Architecture and the TSO Memory Model.
+Journal of Automated Reasoning, 65:569 – 598, 2021
+- type: Conferences
+  items:
+  - Yongwang Zhao and David Sanan.
+Rely-guarantee Reasoning about Concurrent Memory Management in Zephyr RTOS.
+In The 31st International Conference on Computer-Aided Verification, CAV, New York, US, July 2019
 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the